juniorsundarCasual/TGT/vault/volume-5.chapter-374.md

 "Well, we will have to start with analysing the visible light spectrum," Markus elaborated.
 "I'd like to start by revisiting a common experiment we've worked with in class."

 Markus placed a box on the desk.
 Opening it, he revealed all the apparatus required to conduct a refraction experiment.
 A triangular prism, a lightbox and white paper.
-He placed the apparatus in a way such that the white light exiting the light box hit the triangular prism and split into the rainbow spectrum.
+He placed the apparatus in a way such that the white light exiting the lightbox hit the triangular prism and split into the rainbow spectrum.

-"Our first strategy, is to change the way you use your mana sense to see," Markus explained.
+"Our first strategy is to change the way you use your mana sense to see," Markus explained.
 "The mana sense works through familiarity.
 If you let it encompass the region of space you wish to observe, it will evaluate information in a way that is familiar to you already, which would be the way the eye works.
 The fact of the matter is that it is automatic - basically, the mana sense does all the work the eye does for you and shows you the image directly.
 HOWEVER, we don't want this because the radius of your mana sense is limited.
-Instead, we want to use our mana sense as a capturing device, and performing the rest of the analysis by ourselves.
+Instead, we want to use our mana sense as a capturing device and perform the rest of the analysis by ourselves.
 Does that make sense?"

 "You want me to be able to create the image by analysing the reflected visible light on my own," Yohn affirmed.
 "So how do I do that?"

 "There isn't a systematic approach to this," Markus revealed.
-He then took out multiple transparent film filters from the box and placed and replaced them in front of the light box.
+He then took out multiple transparent film filters from the box and placed and replaced them in front of the lightbox.
 "As you can see here, once we filter out certain frequencies of visible light from the complete spectrum, the refracted output does not contain that frequency of light.
 We want our mana sense to see the output from the prism by analysing the input into the prism prism.
 To do this, you need to take your time and cycle through your mana sense until it is observable."

 Yohn nodded in understanding and let his mana sense envelop the setup in its entirety.